Why do we use snowmobiles?

 But, not all drainages provide this advantage.
 A deeper snowpack can be accessed via the Slate River, Washington Gulch, Kebler Pass, and Gothic drainages.
 Currently, Gothic is closed to motorized travel in the winter, and motorized travel in Washington Gulch is restricted.
 Terrain accessed by Brush Creek and Cement Creek drainages does not often provide a deeper snowpack like our other drainages.

-Now, the Nordic Center and Silent Tracks are proposing additional motorized restrictions, or bans, for the Washington Gulch and Slate River drainages.
+Now, some individuals and organizations are proposing additional motorized restrictions, or bans, for the Washington Gulch and Slate River drainages.
 This will force hybrid skiers out of many of their safer zones, causing more congestion in the motorized zone of Kebler Pass.
-It will also force many bakcountry skiers to ski the terrain closer to town which tends to be hollow, prone to facets, and much less safe.
+It will also force many backcountry skiers to ski the terrain closer to town which tends to be hollow, prone to facets, and much less safe.
+If our access to our favorite backcountry ski zones is further limited and we are forced to ski in a snowpack that is less safe, it is highly likely we will see increases in avalanche deaths in Crested Butte.